jeffcrouse/fantasy.js/README.md

 ### v0.2
 - Make a grid of videos instead of sequential editing -- but keep old editing styles. command line option for editing style. (https://trac.ffmpeg.org/wiki/Create%20a%20mosaic%20out%20of%20several%20input%20videos)
 - Sorting videos by views results in 100% porn results from pornhub.
 Is this a problem?
 Should we force results from all sites?
-- Make an interactive process for inputting parameters (make it default, but full command-line mode should remain available).
-Write them all to project file.
-Allow restarting at any time.
 - use curl do download mp3

 ### Someday/Maybe